Can-Am 3-Wheel Rider Education

 Schoolcraft College is pleased to offer Can-Am Rider Education on behalf of Bombardier Recreational Products (BRP).
 This program consists of 3-wheel motorcycle education using the Motorcycle Safety Foundation’s 3-Wheel Basic RiderCourse (updated) curriculum.
 Can-Am provides new models of their Spyder and Ryker lineup for student use in this program.
 No privately owned 3-wheel motorcycles will be allowed in the course.
 The price of the course is currently $125 and subject to change per Bombardier Recreational Products.
 Registration information, course description, and dates are below.

-Registration and/or re-scheduling can only be done online through the Can-Am Spyder Rider Education Program.
-Google Chrome is the recommended browser.
+Registration can only be done online through the Can-Am Spyder Rider Education Program.

 Registration cannot be completed by Schoolcraft College.

 Visit the Can-Am Website or contact them directly at (855) 257-3563

 3-Wheel Basic Rider Course updated (3WBRCu)